taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 # The Story, Part 1

 ## Prologue

+*Little by little the night turns around
+Counting the leaves which tremble at dawn
+Lotuses lean on each other in yearning
+Under the eaves the swallow is resting*

+*Set the controls for the heart of the sun*

+*Over the mountain watching the watcher
+Breaking the darkness
+Waking the grapevine
+One inch of love is one inch of shadow
+Love is the shadow that ripens the wine*

+*Set the controls for the heart of the sun
+The heart of the sun, the heart of the sun*

+*Witness the man who raves at the wall
+Making the shape of his questions to Heaven
+Whether the sun will fall in the evening
+Will he remember the lesson of giving?*

+*Set the controls for the heart of the sun
+The heart of the sun, the heart of the sun*

+*--Pink Floyd,1968.*

 *They are the Architect and Engineer
 who longed for space, longed for space